antvis/G2/site/docs/manual/core/api.en.md

 })();
 ```

 Simply put, **calling the functional API is just generating internal options.
 There is no essential difference between the two, and their drawing capabilities are the same.
-It's more of a stylistic choice.** For example, when calling `chart.interval`, an Interval tag is added to `children`:
+It's more of a stylistic choice.** For example, when calling `chart.interval`, an Interval mark is added to `children`:

 ```js
 ({